Entrywise Estimation of Singular Vectors of Low-Rank Matrices with Heteroskedasticity and Dependence: Main Results

 Our final assumption concerns the relationship between the covariance of each row and the singular subspace of $M$.
 It ensures that the covariance matrices $\Sigma_i$ are not too ill-conditioned on the signal subspace of $M$.

 \begin{assumption}[Covariance Condition Number] There exists a constant $\kappa_{\sigma}$ such that

 \end{assumption} Informally, Assumption \ref{assumption:be_assumptions} requires that $\Sigma_i$ does not act ``adversarially'' along $V$ in the sense that the action of $\Sigma_i$ along the subspace $V$ is well-behaved.
 Note that if $\Sigma_i =\sigma^2 I_d$ for all $i$, then this condition is automatically satisfied with $\kappa_{\sigma} = 1$.
+Our main result (see the forthcoming Theorem \ref{thm:b-e}) is stated in terms of a fixed $i$ and $j$.
+While we make the simplifying assumption that $\kappa_{\sigma}$ is uniformly bounded in both $i$ and $j$, we note that if instead $\kappa_{\sigma}$ is allowed to depend on $i$ and $j$ and satisfies

+then our asymptotic normality results continue to hold with the proviso that $\kappa_{\sigma}$ depends on both $i$ and $j$ (with appropriate modifications in the setting of Corollary \ref{cor:mixture} and \ref{cor:consistent_estimate}).

 We are now ready to present our main result concerning the distribution of the entrywise difference between $\hat U$ and $U$. \begin{theorem} Define